samanthaming/samanthaming.com/content/blog/my-top-3-favorite-es6-courses.md

 ---
 title: My Top 3 Favorite ES6 Courses
 description: Learn JavaScript ES6 with my favorite 3 courses.
 From junior to senior, there's a course for you to get started or dive deeper.
-Read my review...
+Read my review.
 tags: [programming, javascript, es6, recommendations]
 createdAt: 2018-07-31
 ---